Physical Distancing Protocol

 - All crossing signals on and around the RISD campus are automated or “touchless”.

 - Parking area at 161 South Main Street

 - Parking area at 231 South Main Street

 - The parking lot besides Illustration building located at 55 Canal Walk

 - The North Hall turn around located at 60 Waterman Street

 Signage and Visual Cues

-Every building on the RISD campus will have site-specific wayfinding, educational and COVID-specific visual information to reinforce public health protocols and direct circulation.
+Every building on the RISD campus has been outfitted with site-specific wayfinding, educational, and COVID-specific visual information to reinforce public health protocols and direct circulation in shared spaces.